jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-30-holybro-kopis2-hdv-dji-air-unit/index.md

 I don't want to discourage you from building one from scratch, however, in fact, I always encourage you to try and build your own, but especially if it's your first one, I **highly** recommend grabbing a prebuilt drone that you can learn to fly on and enjoy, as well as learn to repair when you crash it.

+If you decide to follow along and grab the same quad as I did, do note that the Holybro Kopis 2 HDV can be purchased with and without the DJI air unit.
+Because I grabbed a DJI bundle with the goggles, controller and air unit already, I opted in to grab the Holybro Kopis without the air unit.

+If you are in the same boat as me, I'll include instructions on how to completely setup your quad if you need to add the DJI air unit on your own.

 ### Table of contents

 - [📦 Unboxing](#unboxing)